godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Adding a shotgun
 ----------------

-Let's add a different type of shooting :ref:`RigidBody <class_RigidBody>`: A shotgun.
-This is fairly simple to do, and almost everything is the same as the pistol.
+Let's add a different type of weapon :ref:`RigidBody <class_RigidBody>`: a shotgun.
+This is fairly straightforward, as almost everything is the same as the pistol.

 Open up ``Shotgun.tscn``, which you can find in ``Scenes``.
 Notice how everything is more or less the same, but instead of a single :ref:`Raycast <class_Raycast>`, there are five, and there is no laser pointer.